 After you provide the service, give them a call or send a notice and ask if they are happy with your service.
 Get them to provide you with a testimonial that you can use on your social media pages to encourage others to use your side hustle.
 There are laws that regulate how you use these testimonials, so be sure to read this blog post.

 Keep a list of services your customers ask for and decide if they are worth adding to the base service you offer or perhaps should be on a list of “extra services” you can provide.
 Keep in mind that you can always contact them again for regular service or one off extras.

-If your side hustle turns out to be more popular than anticipated, this may be the perfect time for you to consider turning your side hustle into a professional business.
-Use our blueprint for a Business-in-a-Box or the Premium House Cleaning Success System.
+If your cleaning side hustle turns out to be more popular than anticipated, this may be the perfect time for you to consider turning your side hustle of cleaning houses for money into a professional business.
+Use our blueprint for a how to start a cleaning business with no experience with the Business-in-a-Box or the Premium House Cleaning Success System.

 Need more help?
-My Tips and Tricks for independent cleaners provides you with everything you need to know about the cleaning process, products, setting your rate, etc. Click Here!
+My Tips and Tricks for independent house cleaners provides you with everything you need to know about how to start cleaning houses for money: the cleaning process, products, setting your rate, etc. Click Here!

 Use my product comparison table more information to help you succeed.